Former Obama housing chief Julian Castro joins 2020 campaign

 Castro is aware he lacks the name recognition of potential 2020 rivals or the buzz surrounding O'Rourke, whose flirtations with 2020 have tantalized donors and activists after a close race last year against Sen. Ted Cruz, R-Texas.

-Castro was raised by a local Latina activist.
-After a brief career in law, he was elected mayor of the nation's seventh-largest city at 34.
+He was raised by a local Latina activist, and after a brief career in law, was elected mayor of the nation's seventh-largest city at 34.
 It wasn't long before Democrats nationally embraced him as a star in the making, particularly one from Texas, where a booming Hispanic population is rapidly changing the state's demographics and improving the party's fortunes.

 Castro delivered the keynote speech at the 2012 Democratic National Convention.
 Two years later, President Barack Obama picked him to lead the Department of Housing and Urban Development.